akinyeleolubodun/PhireCMS2/CLI.md

 System
 ------

-    ./phire archive             - Archive system
+    ./phire archive             - Archive the system
     ./phire update              - Update a module or theme ./phire update-core         - Update the core
     ./phire update-all          - Update all
-    ./phire deploy              - Deploy to site to a production location or server ./phire deploy-content      - Deploy only content
-    ./phire deploy-assets       - Deploy only assets
+    ./phire deploy              - Deploy the system to a production local or remote location ./phire deploy-content      - Deploy only the content ./phire deploy-assets       - Deploy only the assets